July 29 to August 6, 2017

 |Registration Procedure||Please carefully read the above detailed trip description and itinerary, and contact Trip Leader if you have any questions.
 Then, if you decide to join this adventure, please contact me (email, phone or snail mail) and I will send you the registration paperwork, consisting of the Registration form, the Health and Physical Condition Questionnaire and Release of Liability form.
 Complete these forms and send them to me by U.S. Postal Service with the deposit (check payable to “ADK” or the Credit Card Authorization) to reserve a spot.
 Please note that original signatures are required on all forms.
 Spaces are reserved in the order that complete and acceptable registration forms and deposit payments are received, so don’t delay.

-You must be a member in good standing of the Adirondack Mountain Club to be a participant on an ADK Adventure Travel Trip.
+You must be a member in good standing of ADK to be a participant on an ADK Adventure Travel Trip.
 Join ADK online.

 |Trip Leader||Sue Kenyon